Creation of the

 With an immense legacy collection of over 6,000 artworks, Riopelle, who also lived in France for over 40 years, was an ambassador of a rich Canadian heritage, a modern art visionary, a founding member of the Automatistes movement, a signatory of their 1948 Refus Global manifesto, and a painter, engraver, and sculptor.

-The year 2020 will be marked by the presentation in the fall of an exceptional exhibition at the Montréal Museum of Fine Arts entitled Riopelle: The call of Northern Landscapes and Indigenous Cultures.
+The year 2020 will be marked by the presentation as of November 21, 2020 of an exceptional exhibition at the Montréal Museum of Fine Arts entitled Riopelle: The call of Northern Landscapes and Indigenous Cultures.